 MUDEC stands for "Museo delle Culture".
 With more than 7,000 exhibits from around the world, the museum’s goal is to bring the Italian public closer to the cultures of the foreigners living in Italy and to the different cultures of Milan.

-The museum's permanent collection was born from an ethnographic collection of objects previously collected by Italian missionaries and travelers around the world.
-But its goal is to be an anthropological center for the presentation of living cultures and today it also holds many exhibits from present cultures, from all over the world.
+The museum's permanent collection was born from an ethnographic collection of objects previously collected by Italian missionaries and travelers from around the world.
+Its goal is to be an anthropological center for the presentations of living cultures, and today it also holds many exhibits from present cultures from all over the world.

 The result is beautiful and incredibly modern.
 Chipperfield was able to create a flowing and contemporary structure, light and prominent, but clean enough to allow and respect the exhibits and items shown here.

 A staircase leads the visitors up to the amorphous entrance hall rising from the street level, which is clearly shapeless.
 This flowing, soft nature is enhanced by the bright light that enters through the sealed glass from which it is made.

 Visitors enter from the bright entrance to dark exhibition halls, reminiscent of private exhibition rooms from the past.
 In such dark rooms the rich Europeans used to boast and impress their guests with rare and expensive objects brought from afar.
 This is how the modern museum corresponds to the aristocratic past and the pre-museum exhibition, and it is still fascinating to present exhibits from the cultures of the present era, as well as from ancient cultures in the past.